ebrensi/heatflask/backend/README.md

 Finally, in your `.env` file (or somewhere) you need to have activated a Python environment with all the dependencies from `requirements.txt`.

-Otherwise, in a shell with the environment described above, execute the `dev-run` script.

 Then, you should be able to run the backend server on your machine by running [`dev-run`](https://github.com/ebrensi/heatflask/blob/ebrensi-patch-1/dev-run)